www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-10-14-boostrap-game-based-on-optimization-networks.md

     * [ ] Increment select players' value by an action every time step  via constraints.
 Check this in unit tests.
     * [ ] Delete players with value of zero via constraints.
 Check this in unit tests.
     * [ ] Create guided optimization, instead of a random optimization.
+* [ ] Optimize runtime performance of allocations and constraint.
+  Adding and removing of free supplies is pretty fast, but adding free supplies and demands, allocating these and removing these, is multiple magnitudes slower.
+  This should only be 1 magnitude slower at most.
+    * [ ] Draft performance logger of database.
+    * [ ] Draft performance logger of database.
+    * [ ] Speed up allocation database by using single database with line updates.
+    * [ ] Speed up constraint nodes by using single database with line updates.
 * [ ] Render the game's current state.
     * [x] Make rendering of game thread safe.
 * [ ] Add game to live server.